lmnch/lrclient/README.md

 Additionally, variables and headers can be defined optionally here.

-These files should be defined in the `collections` folder.
+These files should be defined in the `endpoints` folder.
 They endpoint that should be called is defined as the relative path the corresponding json file inside of this folder.

 ### Result type